pypeit/PypeIt/doc/master_edges.rst

 Overview
 ========

-This file describes the data model for the MasterEdges object.
+This file describes the MasterEdges object.
+It contains the core information required to describe the edges of each slit on a given detector (or orders for echelle).

+See below for the `Current EdgeTrace Data Model`_.
 This is written to disk as a multi-extension FITS file prefixed by MasterEdges in the Masters/ folder.
 See the :ref:`master-naming` docs for more.

-It contains the core information required to describe the edges of each slit on a given detector (or orders for echelle).
+We also describe how to view the slit edges using `pypeit_chk_edges`_.

 pypeit_chk_edges
 ================